dekobon/docker-nginx-controller/README.md

 A small Python-based agent software NGINX Controller Agent should be installed inside the container alongside NGINX Plus to use NGINX Controller.

+For security protection of your web application, a web application firewall NGINX App Protect could be installed alongside NGINX Plus.
+The official documentation for NGINX App Protect is available [here](https://docs.nginx.com/nginx-app-protect/).

 The official documentation for NGINX Controller is available [here](https://docs.nginx.com/nginx-controller/).

 Guidance around NGINX Plus is available [here](https://www.nginx.com/blog/deploying-nginx-nginx-plus-docker/).